 Currently, admissions decisions in our department are made once a year, in early Spring (February-April) for Fall entry (September).
 The usual application deadline is January 15th.

 Admission to our graduate program is not my decision to make alone.
 Admission to the University and admission to our graduate program are two distinct, but linked processes.
 Your application will first be evaluated by the Faculty of Graduate Studies to see if you meet the University’s minimum admissions requirements.
 If it does, your application will be evaluated by the department’s graduate affairs committee to see if you will be eligible for departmental awards and to see if I will support your application as a potential advisor.

-Please note that my policy is to not make any decisions about supporting your application for admission until we’ve had a chance to have a conversation, as I feel it’s important to get to know you as a scholar!
+Please note that my policy is to not make any decisions about supporting your application for admission without any form of contact, as I feel it’s important to get to know you as a scholar!
 You are the most important part of the graduate student experience, after all.

-Similar to admissions, many aspects of departmental funding decisions are not my decision to make alone; many funding decisions are made by the Department.
+Similar to admissions, many aspects of departmental funding decisions are not my decision to make alone; as these conversations are had by the Department.
 Departmental funding at UVic Geography is internationally competitive, and it is not plentiful, although students who do receive departmental funding can expect to be funded for 2 years for a Master’s degree and 3 years for a Ph.D. program.
 These funds include entrance scholarships, lab instructor (TA) positions, and other funds.
 I also commit funds to students’ awards packages, as the supervisor.